chenfu/python_post_exp/README.md

 python_post_exp
 ===============

-This is my experiment results processing system.
+This is a project for experiment results processing using python scripts.

+In this system, the basic pandas, matplotlib and built-in libraries were used.